BPM editor

 Add new

 Allows you to add a new workflow to Soffid.
-You can choose that option on the hamburger menu or click the add button (+).
-Second, you need to set a name and select the process type and accept.
+You need to set a name and select the process type and accept.
 Then Soffid opens the Process editor, which allows you to configure the process.
 And finally, save the process configuration, or save and publish.
+If you cancel that operation, Soffid will not save the process definition.

 Import